 As your lightbulbs approach the end of their lifespan, the intensity starts to lessen as components weaken or fail.
 The filaments inside incandescent bulbs can become brittle, resulting in a flickering of the light, and this issue can easily be rectified by removing the older bulb and replacing it with a new one.

 Corroded or Loose Neutral Wire

-The licensed technicians at Mr. Electric, a fellow Neighborly company, can determine the cause of lights dimming in your home and make any necessary repairs.
-If there are no issues with your electrical system but your appliance keeps causing a problem, call Mr. Appliance for fast, reliable appliance repair at (888) 998-2011 or contact us online to schedule an appointment today!
+An electrician can determine the cause of any lights dimming in your home and make any necessary repairs.
+If there are no issues with your electrical system but your appliance keeps causing a problem, call Mr. Appliance for fast, reliable appliance repair or contact us online to schedule an appointment today!